Lachee/discord-rpc-csharp/Docfx/articles/features/joining.md

     },
 });
 ```
-The (xref:DiscordRPC.Party.ID) is a unique id (to your application) that tells Discord what party the user is currently in.
+The [Party.ID](xref:DiscordRPC.Party.ID) is a unique id (to your application) that tells Discord what party the user is currently in.
 When two users use the same ID, Discord will group them together.

 > [!TIP]
 > If the size is set larger than actual number of users sharing the ID, then a default "fake" user is displayed instead.